 The Northern Route

 The northern half of the Cape Flower Route centers around Namaqualand, a remote area of the Northern Cape known as South Africa's outback.
-The region is home to 6,000 plant species, 250 species of bird and 78 species of mammal.
-40% of these species are endemic, meaning that they exist nowhere else on Earth.
-In pride of place is the splashy Namaqualand daisy (Dimorphotheca sinuata), but there are many other bright blooms to look out for, from gladioli to strelizia and freesias.
+The region is home to plant species, birds and mammals, many of which are endemic, meaning that they exist nowhere else on Earth.
+One such species is the splashy Namaqualand daisy (Dimorphotheca sinuata), but there are many other bright blooms to look out for, from gladioli to strelitzia and freesias.

 Start your adventure at the provincial capital of Springbok with a visit to Goegap Nature Reserve, located 15 kilometers southeast of the town center.
 Here, flower-watching focuses on the Hester Malan Wild Flower Garden, where it is possible to do guided tours in an open truck through a landscape twisted by granite outcrops and populated by flowering cacti.

 A little further south is the extraordinary Namaqua National Park.
 Within the park lies the Skilpad Wildflower Reserve, which has some of the highest rainfall in the region and lays on mind-blowing displays of flowers as a result.
 Skilpad means tortoise and the reserve is also home to the world's smallest tortoise species, the Namaqua speckled padloper.
 There is limited self-catering accommodation within the park itself, and plenty of small guesthouses and B&Bs in the surrounding towns of Garies, Kamieskroon, Port Nolloth and Pofadder.